 The feedback loop is a process where a learner analyzes information about their performance and leverages it to optimize the quality of their learning methods or style.
 Whether it’s a positive feedback loop or negative feedback loop, all types of feedback can have an effect on how we go about learning, helping us improve it in the long run.

 - Learner: The focus is on what the learner can do instead of the comments.
 Several parties could provide relevant feedback, and those parties include the teacher, the learner, his or her peers, or automated systems.

 - Appreciation: This is a major setback in feedback design.
 How do we appreciate or make sense of a concept?
 What are the skills required by the learners for learning to take place?
 What characteristics of the process enhance adequate appreciation or sense-making?

-- Performance: Should feedback be on a single performance or the total performance?
+- Performance: Should feedback be given on a single performance or the total overall performance?

 - Effect: How does the learner measure the impact of the feedback?